percx/Praeda/README.txt

 use Net::SNMP
 use NetAddr::IP;

-Note: If running on Windows host and having issues install Net:SSL with cpan.
+Windows Install Note: If running on Windows host and having issues install Net:SSL with cpan.
 Change the following in praeda.pl "use Net::SSL" to "use Net::SSLeay" and run the following install for Net-SSLeay.ppd: ppm install http://http://cpansearch.perl.org/src/MIKEM/Net-SSLeay-1.46/Net-SSLeay.ppd --force

+Linux Install Note: If you have issues installing Net::SSL on linux getting the following error "SSLeay.xs:35:25: fatal error: openssl/ssl.h: No such file or directory"
+You will need to install the libssl-dev "apt-get install libssl-dev"

 set root of praeda install in praeda.pl under